2018 Waterford Senior Football Championship: Preliminary Quarter-Finals

 All eight teams who failed to finish top of their group (except for the 2nd placed team with the best group record) shall enter the Preliminary Quarter-Finals.
 Teams are divided into two pots.
 Pot A is to consist of the remaining 2nd placed teams plus the two 3rd placed teams with the best group record.
 The best 3rd placed teams shall be decided on the same criteria as outlined above.
 Pot B shall consist of the remaining 4 teams.

-A draw will took place to give four matches with no repeat of group matches allowed.
+A draw will take place to give four matches with no repeat of group matches allowed.
 The four winners will advance to Quarter-Finals to oppose the four teams already qualified in a seeded draw.
 The four losers are to contest the relegation play-offs.